Skip to content

 Management Fee Overcharge

 A management fee overcharge occurs when the property management fee billed in a CAM reconciliation exceeds the cap specified in the tenant's lease.
-Leases typically cap management fees at 3-5% of gross revenues or base rents.
-When the actual fee charged exceeds this cap, the difference is a deterministic, calculable overcharge equal to the cap percentage applied to the correct revenue base minus the fee actually charged.
+Commercial leases typically cap management fees at 3 to 5 percent of gross revenues or base rents.
+When the actual fee charged exceeds this cap, the difference is a deterministic, calculable overcharge: the cap percentage applied to the correct revenue base, minus the fee actually billed.
+CAMAudit's management fee detection rule extracts the cap percentage and the revenue base definition from the lease, then computes the maximum permitted fee and compares it to the amount on the reconciliation.
+A common secondary error is that the landlord applies the fee percentage to a revenue base that is broader than the lease definition allows, effectively bypassing the cap percentage without technically exceeding it on paper.
+CAMAudit checks for both violations: fee percentage overages and revenue base inflation that pushes the total fee above what the lease permits.

 Key Takeaway